Donate Tote Bags

 February 10, 2020

 Starting March 1, 2020, a new bag waste reduction law will take effect in New York State.
 Plastic Bags will no longer be available at grocery store checkout.
 While paper bags will still be available, it is better for the environment for people to use reusable bags.

-The Hudson Area Library is collecting tote bags and is partnering with the Columbia County Department of Social Services to distribute them to residents who may have a hard time purchasing reusable bags.
+The Hudson Area Library is collecting tote bags and is partnering with the Columbia County Department of Social Services and Columbia Opportunities to distribute them to residents who may have a hard time purchasing reusable bags.